Nonlocal hydrodynamic phonon transport in two-dimensional materials: Introduction

-However, contrary to electrons, experimental evidence of phonon hydrodynamic transport in 2D materials has not been observed.
+However, unlike electrons, experimental evidence of phonon hydrodynamic transport in 2D materials has not been observed, despite recent progress in 3D materials\cite{STO,machida_observation_2018}.
 Theoretical analysis based on simplified models may help to identify possible experimental signatures of phonon hydrodynamics.
 Considering its universal behavior, it is interesting to ask whether similar effects observed for electrons can be expected for phonons.
-Here, we answer this question from the analysis of a Guyer-Krumhansl (G-K) equation for 2D materials, which we derive from the Peierls-Boltzmann equation within the Callaway model.
+Here, we answer this question from the analysis of a Guyer-Krumhansl (G-K) equation for 2D materials, which we derive from the Peierls-Boltzmann equation with the Callaway model.
 Importantly, we consider both linear and quadratic acoustic phonon dispersion, which is critical to 2D materials.
-We show that the G-K equation takes a familiar form and thus can be mapped to the Navier-Stokes equation used to study electron hydrodynamic transport in graphene.
-Through this mapping, many transport behaviors observed or predicted for electrons can be expected for phonons.
+We extend the multiscale expansion technique \cite{guo_phonon_2015} to include both linear and quadratic phonon modes in 2D materials.
+This has not been considered before.
+We show that the G-K equation takes a familiar form, but the transport coefficients differ from normal Debye model, which assumes linear dispersion of acoustic phonon modes.
+The viscosity coefficients, the second sound velocity become temperature dependent, contrary to the Debye model.
+Our results will be useful for further theoretical and experimental study of phonon hydrodynamics in 2D materials.

+The paper is organized as follows.
+The Sec.~\ref{sec:2D} we introduce our model and sketch the derivation of the 2D G-K equation.
+The technique details are presented in Appendix~\ref{sec:appa}.
+As limiting cases, in Sec.~\ref{sec:2sound}, we show that our result predicts second sound propagating and Poiseuille flow, which have been studied previously by numerical calculations\cite{lee_hydrodynamic_2015,cepellotti_phonon_2015}.
+In Sec.~\ref{sec:nonlocal}, as our new prediction, we show that negative nonlocal heat conductance and heat current cortices may appear in ribbons of 2D materials with local heat current injection.
+Our conclusions are given in Sec.~\ref{sec:conclusion}.